AndypSheridan/battleships-1977/README.md

 # **Battleships 1977**
 ## **Site Overview**

+Battleships 1977 is a python-based version of the classic Battleships board game.
+In this particular iteration of the game, the user plays against the computer in a turn-based competition where the objective is to eliminate all of the opponent's ships before their own are destroyed.

+There are four ships ranging from one tile in length up to a length of four tiles.
+When either the user or cpu hits and destroys all of the opposing ships, the game is over.

+This edition of the game has been loosely based on the popular sci-fi series 'Star Wars' The original movie was released in 1977, hence the appendage to the title of the game.

+It features space-based ASCII art, and contains various references to characters, vessels and ideologies from the movie.
+The intention was to provide a fresh and different setting to the classic game which is situated in an ocean and played with contemporary seafaring vessels such as aircraft carriers and frigate etc.

 hyperCube is an endless, side-scrolling, jumping game in which the player has to jump a series of randomly spaced cubes or 'monoliths' that slide towards the player at increasing speed.
 The synopsis for the game is as follows:
 "Whilst on a routine patrol at the edge of the galaxy, your hyperdrive malfunctioned, rupturing space and time.
 You have been pulled into an alternate 2D reality where the rules of our universe no longer apply.
 After crashing on a deserted world, the mysterious laws of this place have transformed your human body into a hyperCube.
 Stars drift towards the heavens and menacing black monoliths are drawn towards you with increasing speed.
 If there is any hope of escape from this place, you must first survive by jumping the monoliths."